4Max0/vid2ascii/README.md

 - os
 - time

-You will need to install cv2 and numpy as a dependency, through pip, for example.
+You will need to install cv2 and numpy as a dependency, through pip or a package manager for example.
 The requirements.txt shows the exact version the project was built with.

+Last updated: 23.03.2025